pystardust/sbar/README.md

 ```
 [ $((sec % 60)) -eq 2 ] && update_cpu
 ```
-to update item ever 60 seconds with an offset of 2 seconds.
+To update item ever 60 seconds with an offset of 2 seconds.